Namibia is one place where taking an organized tour really makes sense, even if you’re the type of person who doesn’t normally go on tours.

 Want to know about even MORE vegan tour options in Namibia and beyond?
 Click the button below to see the full list.

-Disclaimer: I was offered a small discount on my tours with Wild Dog Safaris in exchange for this honest review.
+Disclaimer: I was offered a discounted tour with Wild Dog Safaris in exchange for this honest review.